nazka/map-gl-js-spiderfy/README.md

 - compatibility with as wel mapbox-gl as maplibre-gl
 - availability a an npm-package
 - rendering in the canvas (with 3D rendering support)
-- a lot of customizable properties (see advanced demo)
+- a lot of customizable properties and options (see advanced demo)

 A nice extra, screenshots of the spiderification are supported.
 See here an example:
 [example ]